-Within the structure of what we think of as the “flower,” it actually has two different types of flowers-ray flowers and disk flowers.
+Within the structure of what we think of as the “flower,” there are actually has two different types of flowers-ray flowers and disk flowers.
 The heads consist of many individual flowers which mature into seeds, often in the hundreds on a receptacle base.
 These are called disk flowers.
 It usually takes about 30 days from the time the last flower is pollinated to seed maturity.
-The long yellow petals that encompass the center of the sinflower are the ray flowers.
+The long yellow petals that encompass the center of the sunflower are the ray flowers.

 feet tall and the disk center is as large as a charger plate.
 After they have finished blooming, I let the seed heads dry on the stark.
 You can get some 300 - 500 seeds from a single sunflower.
 I use the seeds as feed for my parakeet Pepa, and I leave some on the stark for the wild birds.

 My mammoth sunflowers One of my sunflowers covering a chharger plate The seed head sitting on a charger plate

 I love to plant fast growing flowering vines along with the sunflowers, as the storks make a perfect trellis for the vines.
 It is the same premise as the “Three Sisters,” which is a planting method perfected by the Native Americans years ago.
 They would plant corn, beans, and squash together.
 As the corn grows it becomes a trellis for the beans, and the squash which grows close to the ground forms a mulch for the corn and beans.

 Aside from the ornamental uses of sunflowers as cut flowers and the tasty sunflowerseeds we snack on, sunflowers have whole-seed confectionary uses, such as candy, snack food, and baked goods.
 Vegetable